amir4774/Rira-Task/README.md

 - **Material-UI (MUI):** React components for faster and easier web development.
 - **uuid:** A library to generate unique IDs for each note.
 - **Local Storage:** Web storage for persisting notes data in the browser.

+## Custom Hooks
+- **useToday:** A custom hook that calculates the current date using the `Date` object and returns it.
+- **useFormValues:** A custom hook that creates a `value` and `onChange` event handler for form inputs, simplifying the management of form state.
+- **useBoolean:** A custom hook that returns a boolean value and an `onClick` event handler to toggle the boolean value.

 ## Getting Started